The Ordinary Matrixyl 10% + HA

 According to CreamScan analysis, The Ordinary Matrixyl 10% + HA has a zero anti-wrinkle rating.

-It contains some ingredients marketed as effective in reducing wrinkles, specifically Palmitoyl Tripeptide-1, Palmitoyl Tetrapeptide-7, and Palmitoyl Tripeptide-38.
+It contains some ingredients often marketed as effective in reducing wrinkles, specifically Palmitoyl Tripeptide-1, Palmitoyl Tetrapeptide-7, and Palmitoyl Tripeptide-38.
 However, the studies supporting the anti-wrinkle claims of these ingredients provide insufficient evidence of efficacy according to CreamScan Research Evaluation Standards.
 Therefore, these ingredients do not generate the anti-wrinkle rating.

 Moisturizers, when used regularly, are proven to prevent wrinkle formation and even reduce existing wrinkles.
-Therefore, this product, like any other moisturizer, could deliver some anti-wrinkle effects through its moisturizing action.
+Therefore, this product, like any other moisturizer, can deliver some anti-wrinkle effects through its moisturizing action.

 Please refer to the Ratings section below for details of the anti-wrinkle rating calculation.